limdog/Decentralised-Lottery-Front-End/README.md

-# NextJS Smartcontract Lottery (Raffle)
+# Lottery (Raffle) Full-stack/Front end section using NextJS

 Build a verifiably decentralised lottery, using chainlink random number and automatically sending the money to the winner.
-Smart contract section.
+Full stack/Front End section.

 Built through Patrick Collins' Blockchain, Solidity, and Full Stack Web3 Development with JavaScript Course.